stefano-lupo/stefanolupo.com/blogGenerator/source/_posts/Airport-Web-Sockets.md

 });
 ```

 Finally we need to define a couple more callbacks for when a client sends a message (or rather, when the server receives a message) and when the client disconnects.
 WebSockets make this really simple with the `on('message', callback)` and `on('close', callback)` respectively.
 Upon (the server) receiving a message, we want to save the message and broadcast that message to all connected clients.
-Ideally, we wouldn't send this back to client who sent it and just update the sender's client side messages, but as this was just a quick imthenplementation, I went with the simpler route of just having the message broadcast to and picked up by all clients (including the sender).
+Ideally, we wouldn't send this back to client who sent it and just update the sender's client side messages, but as this was just a quick implementation, I went with the simpler route of just having the message broadcast to and picked up by all clients (including the sender).

 Finally when a client disconnects, we free up the resources they were using and remove them from our clients Map so that we don't try to send any more messages to that connection.
-This is why we used a Map so that the client with the appropriate ID can be deleted.
+This is why we used a Map, so that the client with the appropriate ID can be deleted.

 ```
 wsServer.on('request', function (request) {